 ・fourth in the CWUR World University Rankings 2019-2020; and

 ・third in the Academic Ranking of World Universities (ARWU) in 2019.

 For those who will not pursue graduate studies, finding the right career path at the end of three (or four) happy undergraduate years at Cambridge can be a daunting prospect.
 The Careers Service will offer advice, post vacancies and generally support job applications.
 In the meantime, if you wish to gain work experience, more than a thousand internships and vacation placements are available every year through them.

 Want to visit Cambridge to find out more?

 The University’s main outreach event takes place over two days in July every year and targets Year 12 students, i.e. those who apply to Cambridge within the next three months.
-The next Cambridge Open Days will be on 2 and 3 July 2020.
+The next non-virtual Cambridge Open Days are likely to take place in July 2021.
 During these two days, all undergraduate colleges (responsible for student housing and arranging supervisions) and most departments (which organise lectures) will be open to visitors.
 Many departments will give presentations on their undergraduate courses.
 The Cambridge Open Days are free, but prior registration is necessary.
-For the Open Days in July 2020, registration will open in April 2020.
+For the Open Days in July 2021, registration will open in April 2021.
 For more details, go to https://www.undergraduate.study.cam.ac.uk/events/open-days